suntong/ffcvt/README.md

     	Add a karaoke audio track to .mp4 MTV
   -lang string
-    	language selection for audio stream extraction (default "eng") -n	no exec, dry run
+    	language selection for audio stream extraction (default "eng") -maxc int
+    	max conversion done each run (default no limit) -n	no exec, dry run
   -nc
     	no clobber, do not queue those already been converted